BrokenRegistry/Rotp-Fusion/README.md

 - Added field in custom Species: Bound AI and Species for animation.
 - Fixed Galaxy shape options fields not showing guide before changing the shape at least once.
 - Fixed Galaxy Setup Start Button being blank when "Shift" was down.
+- Standardization and centralization of aptitudes display methodes in the opponents' control panel.

 ### [Features Historic](FeaturesChanges.md)